Hurricanes Irma and Harvey blew away many mosquitoes, but standing water left behind provides ideal breeding grounds for these infectious pests.

 This makes a mosquito bite in Texas the “probable source” of infection, according to Texas Health and Human Services.

-So far this year, Florida has had no reported cases of West Nile virus in people, and 50 reported cases of Zika virus disease, according to the Centers for Disease Control and Prevention (CDC).
-None of the Zika cases were acquired locally.
+So far this year, Florida has had no reported cases of West Nile virus in people, and 50 reported cases of Zika virus disease, according to the

 Many areas in the Southeast already had mosquito control programs before the hurricanes, but these may get a boost post-hurricane wherever possible.